-- General Fund. - Percentages decreasing over time may indicate difficulty raising cash needed to meet current needs or that the government has overextended itself in the long run. - The rating is favorable due to an increase in the trend rating over the past three years.
-In 2016 the indicator increased due to decreases in wages and benefits payable.
-Changes in liabilities have an adverse effect on the indicator.
-In 2017 and 2018 the indicator increased due to increased cash as a result of revenue collections exceeding expectations and expenditures coming in under original budgeted amounts.
+- General Fund. - Percentages decreasing over time may indicate difficulty raising cash needed to meet current needs or that the government has overextended itself in the long run. - The rating is favorable as the City's General Fund's cash has increased over the past two years.
+The increase in cash is a result of revenue collections exceeding expectations and expenditures coming in under original budgeted amounts.